 Calf sprains are very common injuries, especially for athletes.
-A calf sprain is a stretch or tear of ligaments, while a calf strain is the stretching or tearing of a muscle or tendon.
+A calf strain is a stretch or tear of ligaments, while a calf strain is the stretching or tearing of a muscle or tendon.
 A calf strain occurs when the muscle fibers at the back of the lower leg are torn.
 Calf strains can range from mild to severe, depending on the nature of the tear.
 The severity of the injury will play a big part in the recovery time from such an injury.

 Causes of Calf Sprains and Strains